Pickled Red Onions are quick and easy refrigerator pickles anyone can make ~ they go with literally everything!

 - Place the onions in a mason jar and pour the liquid over them.
 Make sure the liquid covers the onions.
 Let cool, then cover and refrigerate.

-- Will keep in the refrigerator for a month.
+- Your pickled onions are ready to enjoy once they have chilled.
+They will keep in the refrigerator for a month.